 You don’t have to write it in any kind of order, just write down everything.
 It’s amazing how much brain capacity we take up just trying to remember everything.
 Once it’s written down, you can visualize what needs to happen and make your to-do list.

 Make a simple morning list of things you need to get done.
 After you write it down, prioritize those items.

 What could be done tomorrow if life happens and disrupts your list?

 Pick three things.
 If you get to more, awesome!
 If not, no worries.
 There is always tomorrow.

 Did you notice what wasn’t part of this simple morning routine?

 Checking social media.
 Checking email.
 Catching up on the daily gossip.
 While tempting, those are total time wasters.

 If you want to streamline your day and get more accomplished, skip those and start with the non-negotiables.

-Do you follow my list of these items to do first things first before 8 am, or do you have a totally different plan each morning?
+Do you follow my list of 8 things to do before 8 am during your morning routine, or do you have a totally different plan each morning?

 Do you try to do these 10 things before 10 PM to improve your productivity?